Adyen/adyen-commercetools/extension/docs/WebComponentsIntegrationGuide.md

 ### Validate cart state
 Check if [current cart has been ordered already](https://docs.commercetools.com/http-api-projects-carts#cartstate) (`Cart.cartState = Ordered`).
-In this case load order by ordered cart ID and show order confirmation page.
+In this case, load order by ordered cart ID and show order confirmation page.
-This might happen if cart has been already ordered in a different tab or by asynchronous process like [commercetools-payment-to-order-processor job](https://github.com/commercetools/commercetools-payment-to-order-processor).
+This might happen if the cart has been already ordered in a different tab or by asynchronous process like [commercetools-payment-to-order-processor job](https://github.com/commercetools/commercetools-payment-to-order-processor).

 ### Recalculate cart
 [Execute cart recalculate](https://docs.commercetools.com/http-api-projects-carts#recalculate) to ensure:
  - Cart totals are always up-to-date
- - Time limited discounts are not removed/invalidated from cart automatically.
+ - Time-limited discounts are not removed/invalidated from the cart automatically.
 They are validated on recalculate and order creation only.

 ### Validate payment
 There must be at least one CTP payment object of type Adyen